simonweniger/agentkit/docs/transitions.md

 and {ref}`actions`.
 A state is a representation of the system's current condition or behavior.
 A transition represents the change in the system's state in response to an event or condition.
-An event is a trigger that causes the system to transition from one state to another, and action is any side-effect, which is the way a StateMachine can cause things to happen in the outside world.
+An event is a trigger that causes the system to transition from one state to another, and action is any side-effect, which is the way a Workflow can cause things to happen in the outside world.